BIMSBbioinfo/janggu/docs/storage.rst

 the memory footprint won't increase.
 It just allows to read out different parts of the genome.

-A full example is illustrated in `usage of view <https://github.com/BIMSBbioinfo/janggu/blob/master/src/examples/classify_bedregions_w_view.py>`_.
+An example is illustrated in the `jupyter notebook <https://github.com/BIMSBbioinfo/janggu/blob/master/src/examples/bedfile_examples.ipynb>`_.

 Randomized dataset